-As you are reading your Bible and other encouraging books, I want you to have these bookmarks as reminders that God is a loving Father.
-No email required.
+As you are reading your Bible and other encouraging books, I want you to have these bookmarks as reminders that God is the perfect father.
+No email is required.
 Just download them.

-You also are welcome to download the June’s Daily Portion- Free printable Bible Reading Plan.
+You also are welcome to download June’s Daily Portion.
+It is a free printable Bible Reading Plan.
 The theme is “Run to the Father”.